-This means you may be provided with the information without the need for a formal application under the RTI.
+This means you may be provided with the information without the need for a formal application under the RTI or IP Act.

 What if the agency won't give me access to the information I want?

 If you cannot access the information informally, you can submit a formal application under the RTI Act.